aryagadage/DiscreteChoice_RandomUtilityModel/README.md

 This function attempts to find the optimal weights   by solving a least-squares problem.
 In other words, we look for the mix of preference rankings that comes as close as possible to explaining the actual choices people made.

+Why don't we stop at p_obs if we know what is the probability of choosing A, B, C?

+p+obs is the raw, empirical probabilities observed from the data.
+It does not offer insight into why an individual would chose that way.
+It just tells you the raw percentages of people choosing each option in the sets you observed whether those choices are consistent with rational behavior.
+The DC-RUM model takes those observed probabilities and tries to explain them with a fixed preference ranking.
+The solve_rum_projection() function assign weights to those rankings. (e.g. 40% prefer B > A > C, 35% prefer C > A > B, etc.).